meet the fuse creatives

 Watch the video closeup to learn more about Jake's background, design aesthetic and philosophical perspective around creating Theatre, specifically what it means to be one of the driving forces behind an upstart non-profit startup like FUSE Theatre of CT in the time of Covid-19.

-Spoiler alert: He sees it as an opportunity to do something great (and we think he's right! )
+Spoiler alert: He sees it as an opportunity to do something great a a and meaningful (and we think he's right! )

 “I think mentoring youth is extremely important— they’re the future.
 Who else is there to follow us?